carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

-A third way to tune hyperparameters is brute force.

-::::::::::::::::::::::::::::::::::::: challenge

-## CHALLENGE Tune Activation Function using Brute Force
+Here is a third example of tuning hyperparameters, this time using a for loop to tune the activation function.

+#### Activation Functions

 In [Episode 03 Build a Convolutional Neural Network](episodes/03-build-cnn.md) we talked briefly about the `relu` activation function passed as an argument to our `Conv2D` hidden layers.